Are you ready to monetize your blog?

-Sue Anne Dunlevie, owner of Successful Blogging has been passionate about business since she was 12 and started her own toddler day care group at her swim club.
+Sue Anne Dunlevie, the owner of Successful Blogging, has been passionate about business since she was 12 and started her own toddler daycare group at her swim club.
 Now her unique talent lies in helping women business owners make more money by blogging.
-She wrote Stress Management Decoded when she left corporate life due to a stress-induced illness.
-Connect with Sue Anne on Twitter, Facebook, and Pinterest.

-Success Harbor: What were you doing prior to starting Successful Blogging?
+Success Harbor: What were you doing before starting Successful Blogging?